-The May 2015 OES estimates use the 2012 North American Industry Classification System (NAICS).
+The May 2021 OEWS estimates use the 2017 North American Industry Classification System (NAICS).
 For more information about NAICS, see the BLS website at www.bls.gov/bls/naics.htm.

-The OES survey draws its sample from state unemployment insurance (UI) files.
+The OEWS survey draws its sample from state unemployment insurance (UI) files.
 Supplemental sources are used for rail transportation (NAICS 4821) and Guam because they do not report to the UI program.
-The OES survey sample is stratified by metropolitan and nonmetropolitan area, industry, and size.
+The OEWS survey sample is stratified by metropolitan and nonmetropolitan area, industry, and size.

 To provide the most occupational coverage, larger employers are more likely to be selected than smaller employers.
 A census is taken of the executive branch of the federal government, the U.S. Postal Service, and state government.

-The OES survey is designed to produce estimates by combining six panels of data collected over a 3-year period.
-Each OES panel includes approximately 200,000 establishments.
-The full six-panel sample of nearly 1.2 million establishments allows the production of estimates at detailed levels of geography, industry, and occupation.
+The OEWS survey is designed to produce estimates by combining six panels of data collected over a 3-year period.
+Each OEWS panel contains approximately 179,000 to 187,000 establishments.
+The full six-panel sample of 1.1 million establishments allows the production of estimates at detailed levels of geography, industry, and occupation.

-Changes and special procedures for the May 2015 estimates
+Changes and special procedures in the May 2021 estimates

 For more information

-Answers to frequently asked questions about the OES data are available at www.bls.gov/oes/oes_ques.htm.
-Detailed technical information about the OES survey is available in the Survey Methods and Reliability Statement on the BLS website at www.bls.gov/oes/current/methods_statement.pdf.
+Answers to frequently asked questions about the OEWS data are available at www.bls.gov/oes/oes_ques.htm.

 Last Modified Date: March 31, 2022